Bringing the world to your classroom

 PARTICIPATE

-Select a session and indicate how you would like to participate > on-camera, live and interactive with our expert or as a viewer tuning in to the livestream (you can still participate via chat!).
-Camera spots are limited and will be offered on a first-come, first-served basis.
+• Decide how you would like to participate > Live and interactive OR as a viewer on Youtube (you can still participate via chat!). *Live spots are limited and offered on a first-come, first-served basis.

 conversations on reconciliation